 Drink more water – Drinking sufficient water will help the liver and kidneys do their thing a lot easier

 Avoid dairy products.
-Cheese, milk and yoghurt
+Cheese, milk, and yogurt

-Avoid breathing in toxic fumes from cleaning products, paint or solvents because this can damage the liver.
+Avoid breathing in toxic fumes from cleaning products, paint, or solvents because this can damage the liver.
 If you want to paint walls, for example, open windows, turn on fans and wear a mask.
 Always use gentle cleaning products.

 Over 35 Specialized Ayurvedic Therapies to get the desired results.

 Lifestyle Analysis diagnosed by Industry Leading Ayurvedic Consultants.